qiskit-community/qiskit-alt/README.md

 #### Communication between Python and Julia

-* We are currently using `pyjulia` to call Julia from Python, and it's dependency `PyCall.jl`.
+* We are currently using `pyjulia` to call Julia from Python, and its dependency `PyCall.jl`.
 The latter is also used to call Python from Julia.

 * An alternative Python package is `juliacall`.
 This may have some advantages and we may use it in the future.